-9.4.7.
+8.5.1.7.
 Faunal Impact - Loss of habitat

-Faunal Impact - Loss of habitat Alternative 1 Alternative 2 Alternative 3: NO - GO DESCRIPTION OF IMPACT: Activity will result in the loss of habitat for fa aunal species No Impact.
-Nature of impact: Negative Negative No Impact Extent and duration of impact: Local; Long Term Local; Long Term -N/A Probability of occurrence: Highly Probable Highly Probable -N/A Degree to which the impact can be reversed: Barely Reversible Barely Reversible -N/A Degree to which the impact may cause irreplaceable loss of resources: Marginal loss of resource Marginal loss of resource -N/A Cumulative impact prior to mitigation: Medium Medium -N/A Significance rating of impact prior to mitigation Medium-High Medium -N/A Degree to which the impact can be mitigated: Can be partly mitigated Can be partly mitigated -N/A Proposed mitigation: Ensure that sufficient quality, quantity and connectivity of habitat is provided to accommodate the reptile population (ecological corridors).
-Remove alien invasive plants and rehabilitate. -N/A
+Faunal Impact - Loss of habitat Alternative 1 Alternative 2 Alternative 3: NO - GO DESCRIPTION OF IMPACT: Activity will result in the loss of habitat f or faunal species No Impact.
+Nature of impact: Negative Negative No Impact Extent and duration of impact: Local; Long Term Local; Long Term -N/A Probability of occurrence: Highly Probable Highly Probable -N/A Degree to which the impact can be reversed: Barely Reversible Barely Reversible -N/A Degree to which the impact may cause irreplaceable loss of resources: Marginal loss of resource Marginal loss of resource -N/A Cumulative impact prior to mitigation: Medium Medium -N/A Significance rating of impact prior to mitigation Medium-High Medium -N/A Degree to which the impact can be mitigated: Can be partly mitigated Can be partly mitigated -N/A Proposed mitigation: Ensure that sufficient quality, quant accommodate the reptile populatio Remove alien invasive plants and re -N/A Cumulative impact post mitigation: Low-Medium Low-Medium -N/A Significance rating of impact after mitigation Low-Medium (-) Low (-) -N/A